PVH (NYSE:PVH) Issues Q2 2022 Earnings Guidance

 PVH (NYSE:PVH – Get Rating) issued an update on its second quarter 2022 earnings guidance on Wednesday morning.
-The company provided earnings per share (EPS) guidance of $2.00-$2.00 for the period, compared to the consensus estimate of $2.29.
+The company provided EPS guidance of $2.00-$2.00 for the period, compared to the consensus EPS estimate of $2.29.
 The company issued revenue guidance of $2.22 billion-$2.24 billion, compared to the consensus revenue estimate of $2.26 billion.PVH also updated its FY 2022 guidance to $9.00-$9.00 EPS.

-PVH (NYSE:PVH – Get Rating) last issued its earnings results on Tuesday, March 29th.
-The textile maker reported $2.84 earnings per share (EPS) for the quarter, beating the consensus estimate of $1.98 by $0.86.
-PVH had a net margin of 10.40% and a return on equity of 14.34%.
-The business had revenue of $2.43 billion during the quarter, compared to the consensus estimate of $2.38 billion.
-During the same period last year, the business posted ($0.38) EPS.
-PVH’s revenue was up 16.3% on a year-over-year basis.
-As a group, equities analysts predict that PVH will post 8.96 earnings per share for the current year.
+PVH (NYSE:PVH – Get Rating) last announced its quarterly earnings data on Wednesday, June 1st.
+The textile maker reported $2.22 earnings per share for the quarter, beating the consensus estimate of $1.61 by $0.61.
+The business had revenue of $2.12 billion during the quarter, compared to analyst estimates of $2.09 billion.
+PVH had a return on equity of 13.94% and a net margin of 10.71%.
+The company’s revenue was up 2.1% on a year-over-year basis.
+During the same quarter in the prior year, the firm posted $1.92 earnings per share.
+Analysts anticipate that PVH will post 9 earnings per share for the current fiscal year.

-A number of equities research analysts recently issued reports on the company.
-Credit Suisse Group increased their price target on PVH from $112.00 to $120.00 and gave the stock an outperform rating in a research report on Thursday, April 14th.
-Morgan Stanley cut shares of PVH from an overweight rating to an equal weight rating and cut their price objective for the stock from $122.00 to $89.00 in a research report on Thursday, March 31st.
-The Goldman Sachs Group dropped their target price on shares of PVH from $140.00 to $121.00 and set a buy rating for the company in a research report on Friday, April 1st.
-Zacks Investment Research lowered shares of PVH from a hold rating to a sell rating and set a $89.00 price target on the stock. in a research report on Monday, March 28th.
-Finally, Wedbush cut PVH from an outperform rating to a neutral rating and cut their target price for the stock from $140.00 to $85.00 in a research note on Monday, March 7th.
-One investment analyst has rated the stock with a sell rating, ten have assigned a hold rating, seven have assigned a buy rating and one has assigned a strong buy rating to the company’s stock.
-According to MarketBeat.com, the company presently has a consensus rating of Hold and an average target price of $110.29.
+PVH has been the topic of a number of recent analyst reports.
+Bank of America boosted their target price on PVH from $136.00 to $156.00 and gave the stock a buy rating in a research report on Thursday, February 17th.
+Wedbush cut their target price on PVH from $89.00 to $82.00 and set a neutral rating on the stock in a research report on Thursday, June 2nd.
+Morgan Stanley cut their target price on PVH from $89.00 to $83.00 and set an equal weight rating on the stock in a research report on Friday, June 3rd.
+Barclays dropped their price target on PVH from $90.00 to $87.00 and set an equal weight rating on the stock in a research report on Friday, June 3rd.
+Finally, Truist Financial dropped their price target on PVH from $100.00 to $81.00 and set a hold rating on the stock in a research report on Tuesday, April 5th.
+One equities research analyst has rated the stock with a sell rating, ten have issued a hold rating and seven have issued a buy rating to the company.
+According to data from MarketBeat, PVH currently has a consensus rating of Hold and a consensus price target of $104.56.

-In related news, EVP Dana Perlman sold 455 shares of PVH stock in a transaction on Tuesday, April 19th.
-The stock was sold at an average price of $80.50, for a total transaction of $36,627.50.
-Following the completion of the sale, the executive vice president now owns 16,409 shares of the company’s stock, valued at $1,320,924.50.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
-0.56% of the stock is owned by company insiders.
+In other PVH news, EVP Dana Perlman sold 455 shares of the company’s stock in a transaction dated Tuesday, April 19th.
+The stock was sold at an average price of $80.50, for a total value of $36,627.50.
+Following the transaction, the executive vice president now directly owns 16,409 shares of the company’s stock, valued at approximately $1,320,924.50.
+The sale was disclosed in a legal filing with the SEC, which is accessible through the SEC website.
+Corporate insiders own 0.56% of the company’s stock.

-Hedge funds have recently modified their holdings of the business.
-HighTower Advisors LLC increased its holdings in shares of PVH by 17.8% in the first quarter.
-HighTower Advisors LLC now owns 6,146 shares of the textile maker’s stock worth $472,000 after buying an additional 930 shares during the period.
-Pearl River Capital LLC purchased a new position in PVH during the 1st quarter valued at about $386,000.
-Canada Pension Plan Investment Board purchased a new position in PVH during the 1st quarter valued at about $368,000.
-Cibc World Markets Corp increased its holdings in PVH by 67.9% during the 1st quarter.
-Cibc World Markets Corp now owns 4,252 shares of the textile maker’s stock valued at $326,000 after purchasing an additional 1,720 shares during the period.
-Finally, Vident Investment Advisory LLC increased its holdings in PVH by 48.8% during the 1st quarter.
-Vident Investment Advisory LLC now owns 3,161 shares of the textile maker’s stock valued at $242,000 after purchasing an additional 1,037 shares during the period.
-98.34% of the stock is owned by hedge funds and other institutional investors.
+Several institutional investors and hedge funds have recently added to or reduced their stakes in PVH.
+Great West Life Assurance Co.
+Can boosted its stake in PVH by 1.4% during the 1st quarter.
+Great West Life Assurance Co.
+Can now owns 14,483 shares of the textile maker’s stock valued at $1,157,000 after purchasing an additional 200 shares during the period.
+PNC Financial Services Group Inc. boosted its stake in PVH by 2.0% during the 1st quarter.
+PNC Financial Services Group Inc. now owns 11,444 shares of the textile maker’s stock valued at $877,000 after purchasing an additional 226 shares during the period.
+Covestor Ltd boosted its stake in PVH by 69.3% during the 1st quarter.
+Covestor Ltd now owns 596 shares of the textile maker’s stock valued at $46,000 after purchasing an additional 244 shares during the period.
+Captrust Financial Advisors boosted its stake in PVH by 38.3% during the 1st quarter.
+Captrust Financial Advisors now owns 1,535 shares of the textile maker’s stock valued at $118,000 after purchasing an additional 425 shares during the period.
+Finally, Commonwealth of Pennsylvania Public School Empls Retrmt SYS boosted its stake in PVH by 5.0% during the 1st quarter.
+Commonwealth of Pennsylvania Public School Empls Retrmt SYS now owns 9,363 shares of the textile maker’s stock valued at $717,000 after purchasing an additional 445 shares during the period.
+Institutional investors own 98.34% of the company’s stock.

 PVH Company Profile (Get Rating)